ShAw7ock/MPE-Multiagent-RL-Algos/README.md

 ## TODO List
 - [x] Evaluate and rendering
 - [x] Figures and comparing
-- [ ] Upload the training models.pt
+- [x] Upload the training models.pt
 - [ ] Multi-threading with creating envs

 Acknowledgement
 ---------------
 * I have been studying as a master student.
 There may be some problems with my codes and understanding of the algorithms.<br>
-* Modifying the parameters of the neural networks seems to be a big problem, and I can assure that the `VDN` can achieve the same performance as the MADDPG did.
-QMIX and COMA require further modified<br>
+* QMIX and LIIR algorithms need the total state infos which are not supported in MPE environment, so they are not supposed to get a result as VDN, COMA or MAAC.
+The solution is to change the source code of MPE remaining to do latter.<br>
 * `Shariq Iqbal`'s [MADDPG-PyTorch Codes](https://github.com/shariqiqbal2810/maddpg-pytorch) and `starry-sky6688`'s [StarCraft Multi-Agent RL Codes](https://github.com/starry-sky6688/StarCraft) are used as references.Of course, OpenAI opening their codes of `MADDPG` and `Multi-agent Particle Environment` also gives a lot of help.Thanks for their contributions to the open source world.<br>

 ***Thanks for using `ShAw7ock`'s codes.***